realthunder/asm3-wiki/Topological-Naming.md

 are generated and mapped.
 It provides necessary ground works for other modules to generate stable topological names.
-At the time of this writing, `Sketcher.SketchObject` can now provide a complete stable topological naming, and `Part.TopoShape` also has some partial implementation of the topological name generation, which can already serve as a good demonstration of the effectiveness of the overall framework.
+At the time of this writing, `Sketcher.SketchObject` can now provide a complete stable topological naming, and both `Part` and `PartDesign` have full implementation of the topological name generation.

 # The Framework